Pedunculated Tubular Adenoma

 Left: 44 year-old woman undergoing colonoscopy for evaluation of occult bleeding had several similar polyps on stalks.
 Although the head of this polyp was erythematous and inflammatory in appearance, it was histologically found to be a true adenoma.

 Center: 77 year-old woman was found to have this smooth bi-lobed polyp on a stalk; the lesion proved to be a tubular adenoma.

 Right: 66 year-old woman with gastrointestinal bleeding.
-This erythematous polyp on a broad stalk proved to be a tubular adenoma.
+This erythematous polyp on a broad stalk proved to be

 Right: Benign tubular adenoma on a long stalk in the colon of a 41 year-old woman with hematochezia.